 - 1/2 cup cookie butter (or substitute any kind of nut or seed butter you like)

 - ¼ cup cocoa powder, sifted

 - ¼ cup melted chocolate

 - Large pinch coarse sea salt

 - 2 cups icing sugar

 - Preheat oven to 350F.
 Grease 2 9 inch round cake pans.
 Line the bottoms with parchment paper.
 Grease the paper and dust with flour, knocking out excess flour (I highly recommend not skipping this step, it will make removing the cake from the pan afterwards a breeze).

 - In a small bowl, whisk together the coffee liqueur, water, instant coffee powder and cocoa powder until smooth, then whisk in the mayonnaise and vanilla.

-- In a medium bowl, sift together the flour, baking soda and salt.
+- In a medium bowl, sift together the flour, baking soda, baking powder and salt.

 - In a large-ish bowl, beat together the butter and both sugars with an electric mixer.
 Add egg replacer one at a time, beating between each addition.
 Alternate folding in cocoa and flour mixtures until just combined.

 - Divide batter evenly between both pans and bake for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Allow to cool in the pans for 15-20 minutes (or longer if you’re not too impatient) before carefully inverting each cake onto a plate or cooling rack to allow to cool completely.
 Once cooled completely, if you’re not completing the cake right away, wrap each cake in plastic and refrigerate until assembling.